Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: Theory

-where $\sigma=2\sqrt{\Gamma\pi}$.
+where $\sigma=\sqrt{2\Gamma}$.
+A similar equation describes the phase diffusion on a classical limit cycle used in conventional clocks.
+However, in that case, $\sigma$ is proportional to temperature \cite{Milburn-CP}, while here the phase diffusion is entirely due to quantum measurement noise.

 The statistics of the period can now be determined by the distribution of the first passage time to move through an angle of $2\pi$.
-This is the inverse Gaussian, or Wald, distribution given by\cite{Aminzare}
+This distribution is the inverse Gaussian distribution (also known as the Wald distribution), given by \cite{Aminzare}